Qiuyu-Li/dijkstra-adjacency-list/README.md

 2. Since the dijkstra function has to be applied with each vertex as the starting point, it is executed for V times.

 The large graph contains 265214 vertices + 420045 edges, and the small graph contains 6301 vertices + 20777 edges.
 Based on the above analysis, the time costs of the large graph should be roughly 1500 times that of the small graph.
-However, in practive, the time costs of the large graph is about 3900 times that of the small graph (both with 30 threads).
+However, in practive, the time costs of the large graph is about 4000 times (one thread result, i.e., 49249.1789/12.383723) that of the small graph.
 My guess is that it's partly because the time costs I calculated also contained the time for updating the final result list with the shortest paths calculated with each of the starting vertices.
-However, this should not have made much difference, since it's supposed to be a O(V) process, with each of the list only containing V nodes.
+However, this should not have made much difference, since it's supposed to be a O(V) process, with each of the list only containing 10 nodes.
 Another possiblity with higher likelihood is that since 2 hours is a very long period, more noises are affecting the process (for example, screen lock of the computer).
 Also, 30 threads may not be an optimal choice.
 I suppose that calling the threads and allocating tasks among them inside OpenMP implementation also contains time costs.